equinor/flowify-documentation/docs/bricks.md

 The core of a brick component consists of a OCI compliant container image.
 It is then wrapped around by a layer of input/output parameters, secrets and volumes.
 They are applied to the container by Argo Workflow as follows:

 - Input parameters: Appened to the `Entrypoint` of the container
-- Output parameters: Copied and its value extracted from the container on completion
+- Output parameters: Copied and its values extracted from the container on completion
 - Input/Output Artifacts: Handled by Argo Workflow and copied to and from the container
 - Secrets: As environmental variables
 - Volumne mount: Mount to the container using a corresponding CSI driver